 What wine to use for frosé?

 There are a few options.
 Of course, a rosé is a good place to start!
-You want something dry.
+You want something dry but relatively heavy bodied for rose.
 I like Mulderbosch Rosé for Frosé because its richness means you still get a lot of wine flavor coming through the icy coldness.
 You can also use your favorite Trader Joe's rosé.
-The thing is, don't go crazy on price here.
+Don't go crazy on price here.
 There's no reason to use a $20 bottle of wine in a frozen drink.

 - 1 750 ml bottle rosé choose a heavy, dry rosé that looks darker than the others